w3c/testtwf-website/_posts/2013-02-20-testing-the-open-web-platform.md

 increase test contributions and speed up reviews.
 Browser vendors are key contributors in this area and we’ve started discussing ways to simplify upstreaming their tests and syncing to our test repository.
-That's not a trivial undertaking so it could take some time before any of this is in place.
+That's not a trivial undertaking, so it could take some time before any of this is in place.
 Once set up, however, this could be a significant step forward.

 Developers have also become an important source of test cases, thanks to great